appropiate/Shiny_apps/README.md

-This repository contain applications in R using Shiny
+This repository contains applications in R using Shiny